 Options: filename The filename of the image file to create.
 The directory path to the filename must exist and the filename will be overwritten if it is.
-The filename must end with either a .bmp extension to generate BMP formatted images or .tga to genera to generate TGA formatted images gra.timer count The number of times that the timer should repeat before automatically stopping, assuming that the timer is not a one shot timer.
-Specify -1 to allow an unlimited number of repeat firings rtime must be specified and a value of 0 for rtime and repeat indicates that the timer should stop firing.
+The filename must end with either a .bmp extension to generate BMP formatted images or .tga to generate TGA formatted images gra.system